Skip to main content

 Step 2: Create Users and Bind Roles

-1. Log in to the NineData console using a system administrator account.
+1. Sign in to the NineData console with a system administrator account.

-3. In the top-right corner, click Invite, create two users, and bind each to the roles created in Step 1.
-Click OK, and the system will generate login credentials.
+3. Click Invite, create two users, and bind each user to the roles created in Step 1.
+Click OK.
+NineData generates login credentials.

 image-20250912155201125